Sierra Skye Dons Tiny Leopard-Print Bikini With Super Small Bottoms On Instagram

 Another Instagram update from the photo shoot showed her from behind, revealing that her thong was both black and white.
 She curved her torso to the right, accentuating her small waist.
 She touched a red rose that lay on a table with her left hand, and played with her hair with her right.

-Skye has amassed an impressive follower count on Instagram, with over four million to date.
+Skye has amassed an impressive follower count on Instagram, with over 4 million to date.
 She’s also well-loved on YouTube, where she posts a variety of lifestyle videos.
 Her newest video is of her discussing her favorite healthy snacks, while she also posted an unboxing video of her checking out new outfits a couple of weeks ago.

 Sierra’s video about healthy snacks includes suggestions like coconut milk and almond milk yogurt.
 Plus, the model shared that she likes green juices that is healthy and can be filling too.
-She videotaped herself in her kitchen while wearing a button-up lavender t-shirt.
+She videotaped herself in her kitchen while wearing a button-up lavender T-shirt.
 She kept the top of her shirt unbuttoned, and she accessorized with a necklace.
 She noted that while she’s not on a diet, she pays attention to what she eats.

 The channel isn’t just about Skye, as she shares it with Roman Palumbo.
 Sierra and Roman have over 18,000 subscriber on her channel, with the videos garnering anywhere from under 10,000 views to over 50,000 views.